-This article describes how to go from an output that contains countries or another geographic category, such as state, region, or county, and a comparative statistic, such as population.
+This article describes how to use a table that contains countries or another geographic category, such as state, region, or county, and a comparative statistic, such as population.

-To a state where you have a geographic map that shades the color of each location in the map in proportion to data values.
+To create a geographic map that shades the color of each location in the map in proportion to data values.

 Requirements